zakattack9/zstoo.com/README.md

 ### Optimization Issues

-- Pause animations when playing overlay animation
 - Find a better way to target browser specific animations instead of user-agent
+- Fix scroll
+- ~Pause animations when playing overlay animation~
+  - **Solved: used React context to create a global variable that determines whether the overlay is open or closed from any component**
 - ~Fix spacing between Skills title and first skill section title~
   - **Soved: used a function for the _start_ property of the Skills component ScrollTrigger pin that grabs the `clientHeight` of `.About__wrapper` and sets this to the second parameter of the _start_ property**
 - ~Clicking on a form input on mobile will cause the page to scroll up when the keyboard opens due to the viewport height resizing; consequently, this will cause ScrollTrigger to reverse any animatons up to that point~